xspired01/anotherTodo/README.md

 This is a simple Awesome Todo app with React, but no Redux.
 Just practicing passing state & props from different components, font awesome, and CSS.
 This is based on a few tutorials.
 CSS is a mix from a tutorial and code pens.
 The Edit Todo field is pre-populated with data from that task, which is different from some other input forms which usually just ask for input and the fields are blank.

 NOTE: This is master branch.
 The feature branches will have other options.

-If you want to look at hoos, there is a hooks feature branch that uses hooks in the Todo app (Hooks are basically an easier way to "hook" into state without a class component and associated verbiage).
+If you want to look at React Hooks, there is a hooks feature branch that uses hooks in the Todo app (Hooks are basically an easier way to "hook" into state without a class component and associated verbiage).
 The readme file summarizes the key points about the Todo app and gives a brief description of hooks, general use and structure, limitations, and syntax.

 ## Instructions